 Oral health is incredibly important, and not just for your teeth, but for the rest of your body as well.

-In fact, a study published in the Journal of Clinical Periodontology found that effective oral hygiene can help to prevent erectile dysfunction.
+In fact, a study published in the Journal of Clinical Periodontology found that effective oral hygiene can help prevent erectile dysfunction.
 It appears that dental decay, particularly gum disease, triggers chronic inflammation and this inflammation then damages the endothelial cells that line blood vessels, including those in your penis.

 8. Take Ginseng supplements